 The Fanatec Podium DD2 has a host of useful features including a multi-purpose OLED screen that displays wheel tuning information, force feedback data, the wheel’s temperature, motor data and more.

 It is also backwards and forwards compatible with any previous or future Fanatec products, including wheel rims, hand brakes, shifters, pedals, etc however these are not included in the price.

 The Fanatec Podium DD2 is an excellent option for those serious about sim racing on consoles, but it comes at a price.
-The DD2 can be purchased for $1499.95 from the Fanatec website which makes it the most expensive option on this list, in spite of the fact that neither pedals, a wheel rim or a shifter are included in that price.
+The DD2 can be purchased for $1499.95, from Digital Motorsport, which makes it the most expensive option on this list, in spite of the fact that neither pedals, a wheel rim or a shifter are included in that price.
 However, for those willing to pay, the DD2 is offering perhaps the most advanced simulation experience on consoles.

 |Thrustmaster TMX||Budget ($199.95)||Low Cost. |

 |May fail to satisfy veteran sim racers.|

 |Logitech G920||Budget ($195.96)||Very high quality for the price.
 Good force feedback.||Potentiometers can occasionally cause problems.|

 |Logitech G923||Mid-range ($399.99)||Improvements made over the G920 “Truforce” feature.||Ultimately very similar to the G920 considering the significant jump in price.|

 |Thrustmaster TX||Mid-range ($409.82)||Features a quick-release system. |